Photos taken by: name of photograhper

 Welcome to the Kohli Lab!

-While we conventionally think of genomic DNA as a simple polymer of A, C, G and T, in fact, the chemistry of the genome is far more interesting.
+While we conventionally think of genomic DNA as a simple polymer of A's, C's, G's, and T's, the chemistry of the genome is in fact far more interesting.

-Our laboratory focuses on the DNA modifying enzymes that provided an added layer of complexity to the genome.
-These enzymes can be involved in the purposeful introduction of mutations or in the chemical modification of nucleobases, making life's DNA blueprint into a remarkably dynamic entity.
+Our laboratory focuses on the DNA modifying enzymes that provide an added layer of complexity to the genome.
+These enzymes can be involved in the purposeful introduction of mutations or in the chemical modification of nucleobases, making DNA into a remarkably dynamic entity.
 Many of these processes are at the heart of the battle between the immune system and pathogens.

-We utilize a broad array of approaches, including biochemical characterization of enzyme mechanisms, chemical synthesis of enzyme probes, and biological assays spanning immunology and virology to study DNA modifying enzymes.
+We utilize a broad array of approaches, which include 1) biochemical characterization of enzyme mechanisms, 2) chemical synthesis of enzyme probes, and 3) biological assays spanning bacteriology, immunology, and virology to study DNA modifying enzymes.

 Our research program aims to understand, harness and perturb there diversity generating pathways.